jameshickman/document_processor/docs/PGVECTOR_SETUP.md

 ## Database Setup

-### Automatic Setup (Recommended)

-When the application starts, it will automatically:
-1. Enable the pgvector extension
-2. Create the `document_embeddings` table
-3. Create necessary indexes for vector similarity search

-No manual intervention is required.

-### Manual Migration
+### Important: Migration Required

-If you need to manually set up the database, run the migration script:
+Due to pgvector's limitations with variable-dimension vector indexes, you **must** run the migration script manually:

 ```bash
 psql -U your_user -d your_database -f migrations/001_add_pgvector_support.sql
 ```

+This migration will:
+1. Enable the pgvector extension
+2. Create the `document_embeddings` table with variable-dimension support
+3. Create the IVFFlat vector index for similarity search
+4. Create supporting indexes for efficient queries

+**Why manual migration is needed**: The vector similarity index (IVFFlat) requires either fixed dimensions or existing data.
+Since we support multiple embedding providers with different dimensions (OpenAI: 1536, sentence-transformers: 384, etc.), the index must be created via SQL rather than SQLAlchemy's ORM.

+### What happens on startup

+The application will automatically:
+1. Enable the pgvector extension (if not already enabled)
+2. Create basic tables if they don't exist
+3. **Skip** the vector index creation (must be done via migration)

+If you see the error `column does not have dimensions`, it means you need to run the migration script above.

 ## Usage